mqnc/ometa-cpp/devlog.md

 * UTF8
 * maybe propagate an ignore_value flag (or maybe not, we might want the side effects)
 * do some projects like a lua, clang and json5 parser, note errors and catch them with awesome eigen error reports
+* it is inconsistent that repetition access is 0-based while pick access is 1-based

 ## The Agony of Choice